a-olusola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. FInd that word within files in a directory
 14. FInd that word within files in a directory
 14. FInd that word within files in a directory
+16. What is next?
+A directory listing script